 Can my tyre be repaired?

-Our tyre repair policy adheres to the British Standard, BSAU159 which defines the limits to the location, size and number of repairs allowed.
+Our repair policy adheres to the British Standard, BSAU159 which defines the limits to the location, size and number of repairs allowed.
 It also suggests recommended materials to use for the puncture repair.
 In addition, the BSAU159 also indicates requirements for a safe, minor car tyre puncture repair and its proximity to the sidewall.

-To remain compliant, we only carry out a tyre repair to the central tread area of the tyre, also known as the minor repair area.
+To remain compliant, we only carry out a repair to the central tread area of the tyre, also known as the minor repair area.
 If the puncture is located outside of this area, it is deemed too close to the sidewall to guarantee a safe and sustainable minor tyre repair.

 Runflat tyres have reinforced sidewalls which means you can drive on them for a limited distance allowing you to safely get to a fitment centre.
 While runflat tyres are incredibly tough and durable, most tyre manufacturers state that they cannot be repaired.
 It is too difficult to accurately determine whether or not the structure of the tyre wall has been damaged.
 The tyres may have weakened and are no longer safe to use which means a tyre repair is not an option.